SEUNGHO-Y00/ProfessionalStudy/WOBC/IncidentHandlingLabs.md

   - Flashpack Exploit Kit Used in Free Ads, Leads to Malware Delivery Mechanism

 * Recovering Data and Data Integrity Checks
+  - Establish a baseline of two files and then delete those files.
+  - Restore and perform an integrity validation of files using the Windows utilities Shadow Copy and File Checksum Integrity Verifier (FCIV).

 * Recovery From Inadequate Patching